Trump strongly hints at pardon for ex-sheriff Arpaio

-PHOENIX, Arizona — President Donald Trump said Tuesday night that Sheriff Joe Arpaio will be "just fine" despite being found guilty of criminal contempt for violating a court order as the president strongly hinted that he might pardon the man known as "America's toughest sheriff."
+PHOENIX, Ariz. — President Donald Trump strongly hinted Tuesday night that he might pardon Sheriff Joe Arpaio, saying Arpaio will be "just fine" despite being found guilty of criminal contempt for violating a court order.

-"Do the people in this room like Sheriff Joe," Trump polled the thousands of supporters gathered here for a campaign rally who erupted into chants of "pardon Joe!"
+"Do the people in this room like Sheriff Joe?"
+Trump asked the thousands of supporters gathered here for a campaign-style rally.
+The crowd erupted into chants of "pardon Joe!"

-"Was Sheriff Joe convicted for doing his job?" the president said of the former Maricopa County, Ariz., law enforcement officer who ignored a court order to stop detaining suspected undocumented immigrants.
+"Was Sheriff Joe convicted for doing his job?" the president asked.
+Arpaio is a former Maricopa County, Arizona, law enforcement officer, who ignored a court order to stop detaining suspected undocumented immigrants.

 Trump had been rumored to be considering a pardon for Arpaio, an early and outspoken supporter.
-Trump himself told Fox News last weekend he was "seriously considering" a pardon for the former sheriff, a folk hero among conservatives and a lightning rod for critics of his aggressive immigration crackdowns.
+He told Fox News last weekend he was "seriously considering" a pardon for the former sheriff, a folk hero among conservatives and a lightning rod for critics of his aggressive immigration crackdowns.

 But the White House said before Trump's campaign rally that a pardon would not come during Tuesday's event.